cugu/uberfx/README.md

 # uberfx

-uberfx is a command line tool to build and deploy serverless Go applications on [uberspace](https://uberspace.de/).
+uberfx is a command line tool to build and deploy serverless Go applications to [uberspace](https://uberspace.de/).

 Applications are compiled into [WASI](https://wasi.dev/) (WebAssembly System Interface) modules and run on an uberspace account using the [uberfx-server](https://github.com/cugu/uberfx-server).